Key Takeaways

 When choosing probiotics during pregnancy, timing and dosage guidance from your healthcare provider ensures the safest approach.
 Most providers recommend starting probiotics after the first trimester, though many women safely use them throughout pregnancy when quality products are selected.

-Discuss probiotic use if you have a compromised immune system, are taking antibiotics, or have a history of recurrent infections.
+Discuss probiotic use with your healthcare provider if you have underlying health considerations, are taking medications such as antibiotics, or have a history of recurring wellness concerns.
 Bring the product label to your appointment and ask about optimal timing, some providers prefer starting probiotics between meals, while others recommend taking them with food to buffer stomach acid.

-Your provider can also advise on duration of use, particularly if you plan to continue probiotics through breastfeeding to support your infant's developing microbiome.
+Your provider can also advise on duration of use, particularly if you plan to continue probiotics through breastfeeding as part of your overall wellness routine.

 Best Probiotics for Pregnancy: Product Comparison